Understanding the Difference Between Needs and Wants

 Look around and evaluate everything you already have.
 Chances are you’re far exceeding your basic needs in almost every area.
 Work on cultivating a grateful attitude and appreciating relationships and experiences, more than material things.

-Advertising – in all its forms – is designed to make us want.
+Advertising — in all its forms — is designed to make us want.
 Avoid it as much as possible by unsubscribing from retailers’ promotional emails, recording television shows and skipping through commercials, and carefully choosing the online content you consume.
 Break the habit of going digital ‘window shopping’ when you’re bored.
+Also be aware of how you respond to ads in your social media feeds.
+They are designed to make you buy without thinking about it.
+If you see something you’re interested in, take not of it, but wait to buy.
+Chances are you won’t even remember it tomorrow.

 Practice the One-In-One-Out Rule

 Successful minimalists live by this concept.
 It simply means that any time you bring a new item into your home, you must get rid of one that’s the same or similar.
 So, new pair of shoes, old pair of shoes out.
 New baseball cap in, old baseball cap out.
 You get the idea.
 It will be easy at first, since most of us have plenty to get rid of.
 But as you pare down your stuff to items you truly value and enjoy, you’ll be less inclined to toss them for something new.
+One-in-one-out is an effective tool for managing needs vs wants.

 Factor in Hidden Costs